Ccode-archives/CHex/README.md

 # What it simulates
 1. It inits the memory.
 2. It inits the only register the cpu has. (offset)
 3. It loads the first two bytes of the program file and checks if they say "hi" in ascii.
+If not true it turns off.
 4. It sets offset to 0x02
 5. It gets the command at the location of offset and runs it.
 6. It sets offset to the next command